awsdocs/aws-organizations-docs/doc_source/orgs_manage_create.md

 **Minimum permissions**
 To create an organization with your current AWS account, you must have the following permissions:
 `organizations:CreateOrganization`
+`iam:CreateServiceLinkedRole`
+You can restrict this permission to only the service principal `organizations.amazonaws.com`\.

 **To create an organization \(console\)**